Adhikari, other BJP MLAs meet Bengal guv over Roy's appointment as PAC chief | Politics

 Adhikari said that the hearing of the BJP's application for Roy's disqualification is scheduled to be held before the Speaker on July 16.

-Claiming that the by-polls should not be conducted in the state until the process of vaccination is over, the BJP leader said the TMC, however, is ''worried'' as Banerjee needs to get elected to the assembly to retain the CM's chair.
+Insisting that the by-polls should not be conducted in the state until the process of vaccination is over, the BJP leader said the TMC, however, is ''worried'' as Mamata Banerjee needs to get elected to the assembly to retain the chief minister's chair.

 Adhikari defeated Banerjee in Nandigram by 1,956 votes, according to the Election Commission.